-Find out Form 3291 and How Employee Granted ISO Is Taxed
+Find Out About Form 3921 and How Employee Granted ISO Is Taxed

-Incentive stock options are a form of compensation to employees in the form of stock rather than cash.
-With an incentive stock option (ISO), the employer grants to the employee an option to purchase stock in the employer's corporation, or parent or subsidiary corporations, at a predetermined price, called the exercise price or strike price.
+Incentive stock options (ISOs) are a type of employee compensation in the form of stock rather than cash.
+With an incentive stock option (ISO), the employer grants the employee an option to purchase stock in the employer's corporation, or parent or subsidiary corporations, at a predetermined price, called the exercise price or strike price.
 Stock can be purchased at the strike price as soon as the option vests (becomes available to be exercised).
-Strike prices are set at the time the options are granted, but the options usually vest over a period of time.
+Strike prices are set at the time the options are granted, but the options usually vest over time.

-If the stock increases in value, an ISO provides employees with the ability to purchase stock in the future at the previously locked-in strike price.
+If the stock increases in value, the ISO allows the employee to purchase stock in the future at the previously locked-in strike price.
 This discount in the purchase price of the stock is called the spread.
 ISOs are taxed in two ways: on the spread and on any increase (or decrease) in the stock's value when sold or otherwise disposed.
-Income from ISOs are taxed for regular income tax and alternative minimum tax, but are not taxed for Social Security and Medicare purposes.
+The income from ISOs is subject to regular income tax and alternative minimum tax, but it is not taxed for Social Security and Medicare purposes.

-- Grant date: the date the ISOs were granted to the employee
+- The grant date: the date the ISO was granted

-- Strike price: the cost to purchase a share of stock
+- The strike price: the cost to purchase a share of stock

-- Exercise date: the date on which you exercised your option and purchased shares
+- The exercise date: the date on which the option was exercised and shares purchased

 - Selling price: the gross amount received from selling the stock

 How ISOs are taxed depends on how and when the stock is disposed.
-Disposition of stock is typically when the employee sells the stock, but it can also include transferring the stock to another person or giving the stock to charity.
+Disposition of stock is typically when the employee sells the stock, but stock can also be transferred to another person or donated to charity.

-A qualifying disposition of ISOs simply means that the stock, which was acquired through an incentive stock option, was disposed more than two years from the grant date and more than one year after the stock was transferred to the employee (usually the exercise date).
-There's an additional qualifying criteria: the taxpayer must have been continuously employed by the employer granting the ISO from the grant date up to 3 months prior to the exercise date.
+A qualifying disposition for an ISO simply means that the stock acquired is disposed more than two years from the grant date and more than one year after the stock was transferred to the employee (usually the exercise date).
+There is an additional qualifying criteria: the taxpayer must have been continuously employed by the employer granting the ISO from the grant date up to three months prior to the exercise date.

-Exercising an ISO is treated as income solely for the purpose of calculating the alternative minimum tax (AMT), but is ignored for the purpose of calculating the regular federal income tax.
-The spread between the fair market value of the stock and the option's strike price is included as income for AMT purposes.
-The fair market value is measured on the date when the stock first becomes transferable or when your right to the stock is no longer subject to a substantial risk of forfeiture.
-This inclusion of the ISO spread in AMT income is triggered only if you continue to hold the stock at the end of the same year in which you exercised the option.
+Exercising an ISO is treated as income solely for the purposes of calculating alternative minimum tax (AMT), but it is ignored for the purposes of calculating regular federal income tax.
+The spread between the fair market value of the stock and the option's strike price is considered income for AMT purposes.
+The fair market value is measured on the date when the stock first becomes transferable or when the employee's right to the stock is no longer subject to a substantial risk of forfeiture.
+This inclusion of the ISO spread in AMT income is triggered only if the employee continues to hold the stock at the end of the same year in which the option was exercised.

-If the stock is sold within the same year as exercise, then the spread does not need to be included in your AMT income.
+If the stock is sold within the same year as its exercise, then the spread does not need to be included in AMT income.

-A qualifying disposition of an ISO is taxed as a capital gain at the long-term capital gains tax rates on the difference between the selling price and the cost of the option.
+A qualifying disposition for an ISO is taxed as a capital gain at long-term capital gains tax rates and on the difference between the selling price and the cost of the option.

 A disqualifying or nonqualifying disposition of ISO shares is any disposition other than a qualifying disposition.
-Disqualifying ISO dispositions are taxed in two ways: there will be compensation income (subject to ordinary income rates) and capital gain or loss (subject to the short-term or long-term capital gains rates).
+Disqualifying ISO dispositions are taxed in two ways: compensation income (subject to ordinary income rates) and capital gain or loss (subject to the short-term or long-term capital gains rates).

 The amount of compensation income is determined as follows:

-- if you sell the ISO at a profit, then your compensation income is the spread between the stock's fair market value when you exercised the option and the option's strike price.
+- If the ISO is sold at a profit, the compensation income is the spread between the stock's fair market value when the option was exercised and the option's strike price.